-The perfect stop on your way to or from The Serengeti, a Maasai boma visit is especially fun for kids who may want to stretch their legs to break up a long drive!
+The perfect stop on your way to or from The Serengeti National Park, a Maasai boma visit is especially fun for kids who may want to stretch their legs to break up a long drive!

 One of our most popular cultural experiences is a visit to the Hadzabe and Datoga ethnic groups at Lake Eyasi.
 These hunter-gatherer tribes still live their livesas much as possible as they always have, defying Tanzania's rapid modernisation in a way that is fascinating to behold.

-The opportunity to join the men of the Hadzabe tribe for a morning hunt before touring their village with the aid of a Datoga guide, is a truly unique cultural experience.
+The opportunity to join the men of the Hadzabe tribe for a morning hunt before touring their village with the aid of a Datoga guide, is a truly unique Tanzania Cultural Tours experience.

 Combine your day at Lake Eyasi with a night at a Maasai lodge and you have a jam-packed day of cultural discovery!